DaewoongKwon/test/README.md

       y_Pred = regr.predict(X_Train)
 ```

-The above function violates some of Python's PEP8 Code Style Guide recommendations.
+The above code violates some of Python's PEP8 Code Style Guide recommendations.
 Modify the code to make it more consistent with PEP8 style guide recommendations.

 # 10.)
 - Git commit your code changes